xuemei-ye/Coursera-machine-learning/README.md

 - neural networks
 - SVM

-for problems where you have labelled data and labelled examples like x(i), y(i).
+For problems where you have labelled data and labelled examples like x(i), y(i).

 ### Unsupervised learning:
 - K-means clustering